Work in Progress — Version 3.0 · These rules are actively evolving. Last updated April 2026. Some values are soft-locked and subject to playtesting.

 Each player uses a faction-locked build consisting of a Main Deck, Vault piles, a Hero Lineup, and a single Faction Objective card.

-• Main Deck: minimum 60 cards, maximum 100 cards total (including Vault cards)
+• Main Deck: minimum 50, maximum 80 non-Hero cards

-• Hero Lineup: 3 Heroes chosen during deck construction — outside the Main Deck
+• Hero Lineup: 3 Heroes chosen during deck construction — outside the Main Deck entirely

 • Faction Objective: 1 card, chosen before the game — outside the Main Deck

-• Vault piles: Unique ×8, Epic ×6, Legendary ×4
+• Vault piles: Unique ×8, Epic ×6, Legendary ×4 — outside the Main Deck, claimed as Quest rewards

 Copy Limits

-• Augments: max 4 copies of the same card
+• Unique: max 4 copies

 • Archaic Energy: no limit